Why look at all three pensions together

 1. Own home + assets < ₩500M (most households)

-- Take NP at 65 + start Home Pension
+- Take NP at 65 + start Home Pension at 65

-- Use private only for tax credits
+- Use Private only for tax credits (₩4–6M/year contribution)

 2. Own home + assets ₩500M–1.5B

-- NP + private withdrawal first (55–65)
+- NP + Private withdrawal first (age 55–65)

 - Home Pension as a top-up after 75